 This course is designed for students who wish to create professional documents using Microsoft PUBLISHER software.
 Students will learn to create publications such as brochures, postcards, business forms, logos, and letterheads.
 Special document effects such as working with graphics, AutoShapes, and WordArt will be presented.
 Learn to create and use design sets, tables, mail merge, and to use PUBLISHER to create a web site using a wizard.
 Designed for students who wish an in-depth introduction to Microsoft PUBLISHER.
-Previous Windows computer experience would be helpful..
+Previous Windows computer experience would be helpful.
 Lecture & lab.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU.

-COMPUTER BUSINESS APPLICATIONS G181 - 3 Units OFFICE
+COMPUTER BUSINESS APPLICATIONS G181 - 4 Units OFFICE

-Advisories: Computer Business Applications G150 and G155 or G160 or G165 Students will learn computer business applications used in today's businesses using the core interface features to create and edit various business documents.
-Students will learn how to create documents using WORD; create spreadsheets and analyze data using EXCEL; create and track information using ACCESS; and create professional presentations using PowerPoint.
-Students will also learn how to integrate files and data among WORD, EXCEL, ACCESS, and PowerPoint.
-This course uses MCAS (MS Certified Application Specialist) certified courseware.
+Advisories: Computer Business Applications G150 and G155 or G160 or G165.
+This course covers computer business applications used in today's businesses using the core interface features to create and edit various business documents.
+Students will learn how to create documents using Word; create spreadsheets and analyze data using Excel; create and track information using Access; and create professional presentations using PowerPoint.
+Students will also learn how to integrate files and data among Word, Excel, Access, and PowerPoint.
+This course uses certified courseware and prepares students for the Microsoft Certified Application Specialist Exam (MCAS).
 This course may be taken 4 times.
 Lecture & lab.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU.